 Trudy’s was the first restaurant I visited in Austin when I was visiting college campuses over 10 years ago.
 As a Tex-Mex restaurant, Trudy’s blends flavors, ingredients, and cooking techniques from both cultures.
 This rings true for some of their most popular offerings, such as their queso especial (melted cheese topped with pico de gallo and guacamole), chicken flaquities (flautas made with flour tortillas rather than corn), or their famous stuffed avocado.
 The Trudy’s stuffed avocado consists of seasoned chicken, tomatoes, and spices, stuffed within two layers of avocado.
 The entire mixture is then breaded, fried, and topped with Suiza sauce, cheese, and more avocado for a creation that will leave your taste buds wanting more!

 While the restaurant is only a short drive away from me now, I remember having trouble finding a Trudy’s stuffed avocado recipe dupe anywhere online.
-To spare you the research and experiments if you’re not in the area, I’ve compiled the recipe below for a stuffed avocado that’s pretty dang close to the real thing!
+To spare you the research and experiments if you’re not in the area, I’ve compiled the recipe below for a fried stuffed avocado that’s pretty dang close to the real thing!
 Enjoy with our Mexican rice or charro beans recipe!

 Note: This recipe does have quite a bit of rest time in between, so be prepared to spend at least a couple of hours making these stuffed avocadoes.